Why Research?

 SCRIPT Requirement:

-Courses designated as Undergraduate Research by the University of Iowa, and administered by the School of Journalism and Mass Communication, will fulfill the SCRIPT experiential learning requirement for students in the major.
-URES courses administered by the Office of Undergraduate Research may also be used by JMC majors to fulfill the SCRIPT requirement for research mentored by faculty outside the School of Journalism and Mass Communication (e.g. second area of study).
+Courses designated as Undergraduate Research by the University of Iowa and administered by the School of Journalism and Mass Communication will fulfill the SCRIPT experiential learning requirement for students in the major.
+URES courses administered by the Office of Undergraduate Research may also be used by JMC majors to fulfill the SCRIPT requirement for research activities mentored by faculty outside the School of Journalism and Mass Communication (e.g. second area of study).

 What does research look like?